 Barbara Quinn - Chairperson

 Barbara Quinn has been associated with Partas for over 15 years and has been on the Board since the late nineteen nineties.
 Barbara opened Tallaght’s first Recruitment Consultancy in 1990 and became an active member of the then Tallaght Chamber of Commerce which has grown and developed to the South Dublin Chamber.
 Her work with Partas has informed her interest in developing people’s skills and careers and her major interest in developing Entrepreneurs.
 She is also a Board Member of the Tallaght Trust Fund a fund designed to help entrepreneurs to access business finance.

 One of the founders and the owner of The Echo, David Kennedy launched the newspaper out of the front room of his house back in 1980.
 The paper has grown to cover the adjacent suburbs of Clondalkin, Ballyfermot and Lucan with a circulation of over 12,000.
 In 2005 the newspaper was sold to the Leinster Leader who subsequently sold it to a Scottish company Johnson Press (JP).
-David negotiated with JP to buy back the family business and finally secured the deal to take back control in January 2010, the beginning of a new decade and the year that sees the 30th anniversary of The Echo.
+David negotiated with JP to buy back the family business and finally secured the deal to take back control in January 2010, the beginning of a new decade and the year that saw the 30th anniversary of The Echo.

 John is TD for Dublin South West representing the Fianna Fáil Party and has served at every level of the party organisation locally.
 He was a councillor on South Dublin County Council for seventeen years and was elected on four successive occasions.
 He was first elected to Dail Éireann in 2016 and was appointed to the Fianna Fáil Front Bench as Opposition Spokesperson for Dublin.